 One bright spot for Seattle was wide receiver Bobby Engram passing the 1,000-yard mark in a season for the first time in his career.
 Engram, the Seahawks' most consistent wideout, finished the day with nine catches for 84 yards—both team highs.

 Punter Ryan Plackemeier also played well, bouncing back from poor showings in recent weeks.
 While Plackemeier averaged just 40.6 yards per punt, he placed three inside the 10-yard line.

-, the Hawks are now tied with the Buccaneers at 9-5.
+With Tampa Bay's thrashing of Atlanta, the Hawks are now tied with the Buccaneers at 9-5.
 Seattle still holds the tiebreaker over Tampa, and thus has the inside track on the third seed in the playoffs.